jimmyjam100/cs3013Public/project-3/problem2/README.txt

 === Running ===

+There are no parameters for the program.
+Simply run:

+$ ./intersection

 === Features & Limitations ===

 The output refers to quadrants and roads with numbers.
 Bellow is legend/key of the system we use.